-The shrimp scampi recipe as people know it in the United States in and Italian-American dish.
-You might even be familiar with it from the Olive Garden restaurant (which in case you didn't know isn't really Italian cuisine ;).
+The shrimp scampi recipe, as people know it in the United States is an Italian-American dish.
+You might even be familiar with it from the Olive Garden restaurant (which in case you didn't know, isn't really Italian cuisine ;).

 The word scampi is the plural of scampo.
 Scampi are tiny, lobster-like crustaceans with pale pink shells (also called langoustines).
 Italian cooks in the United States swapped shrimp for scampi.

 In Italy, especially in Southern Italy, and specifically Sardegna, where I am from, we eat A LOT of seafood and pasta.
 This is one of my favorite ways to enjoy fresh shrimp.

 Another seafood dish you will love Seafood Pasta with Red Sauce (Linguini Frutti di Mare).

 For this shrimp scampi pasta recipe with fettuccine, I obviously prefer the wider ribbon-like strands of fettuccine pasta.
 They are the perfect thickness to complement the buttery sauce and robust shrimp flavor.